glassboxsteward/glass-box-kernel/README.md

 # glass-box-kernel
-THE GLASS BOX: Why We Are Writing the Code Before We Build the Robot A Request for Comment (RFC) on the Future of Sovereign Robotics
+THE GLASS BOX PROTOCOL: A Constitution for Sovereign Robotics

-PUBLICATION: The American Crucible
-DATE: January 15, 2026
-LOCATION: Station 0315 (Central Coast, CA)

-The Zero Hour
+Version: 0.1 (Alpha / RFC) Origin: Station 0315 / Central Coast, CA Status: PUBLIC RECORD

+    "War never changes.
+So we must change the warrior."

+1. THE PHILOSOPHY (Why We Build)

-Right now, Station 0315 is just a laptop, a philosophy, and a garage in the Central Coast.
+Right now, Station 0315 is just a laptop and a philosophy.
 We don’t have a billion dollars in venture capital.
-We don’t have a factory floor full of hydraulic presses (yet).
 We have 5 subscribers and a lot of coffee.

 But we believe that Character is Destiny.
-If you build a robot without a Conscience first, you are just building a very expensive, very dangerous weapon.

-The current industry standard is the “Dark Box.”
-You know these machines.
-They are black boxes of proprietary code.
-You don’t know what they are thinking.
-You don’t know who they are reporting to.
-You don’t own the data they collect in your living room.
-They are designed to extract value from you, not provide value to you.

-We are building the opposite.
-We are building the Glass Box.
-And because the Soul must be defined before the Body is built, we are publishing our Core Architecture today.
-This is the Constitution that every machine we build will follow, from the first prototype to the millionth unit.

-The Architecture: A Hierarchy of Trust
-The Glass Box is not just a software update.
-It is a hardware-enforced hierarchy of ethics, modeled on the “Protection Rings” of computer security.

-RING 0: THE HARDWARE VETO (The Red Cord)
-In computing, “Ring 0” is the kernel level—the place of absolute power.
-In the Glass Box, Ring 0 is not software.
-It is Physics.

-The Component: An FPGA-based “Kill Gate” that sits physically between the AI decision engine and the motor controllers.

-The Function: It monitors voltage spikes associated with “Lethal Force” or “Unsafe Velocity.”

-The Guarantee: If the AI (Ring 2) is hacked, corrupted, or hallucinates an order to harm a human, Ring 0 detects the anomaly and cuts the power to the actuators instantly.

-The Result: You cannot hack physics.
-The Red Cord ensures that the machine is physically incapable of betrayal.

-RING 1: THE IMMUTABLE LOG (The Glass Witness)
-A robot that operates in the dark cannot be trusted.

-The Component: A local Write-Once-Read-Many (WORM) drive.

-The Function: Every decision the AI makes, every sensor reading, and every prompt it receives is cryptographically signed and burned into this drive.

-The Guarantee: The robot cannot lie about what it did.
-The manufacturer (us) cannot delete the logs to hide a failure.
-The Truth is the default setting.

-RING 2: THE STEWARD (The Twin)
-This is the personality.
-The “Brain.”

-The Component: A locally hosted Large Language Model (e.g., Llama 3 / Mistral) running on the edge.

-The Function: It is optimized for De-escalation, Service, and Protection.
-It does not judge.
-It does not spy.
-It does not “phone home” to a cloud server to sell your data.

-The Guarantee: You are the Sovereign.
-The AI works for you, the user, not for an advertiser in Silicon Valley.

-The Mission: The Thriving Wage
-We are not building robots to replace humans.
-We are building robots to elevate them.
-We reject the race to the bottom.

-Protocol: “Eat Last.”
-We are committing now, before the money rolls in, to a profit-cap model.
-Surplus value will be returned to the Economic Moat/“Reef” (our community of operators) and the “Tragic Youth” programs we support.

-The Goal: To build a future where automation funds the artist, the mechanic, and the parent—rather than starving them.

-The Invitation
-We are currently testing these protocols in simulation (The Fallout 4 Crucible) and deploying the Kernel on edge hardware.
-We are not asking for permission to build this future.
-We are simply announcing that it is arriving.

-To our first 5 subscribers: You are the witnesses.
-You are seeing the blueprint before the skyscraper.
-When the first Buster Unit walks off the line with a Red Cord around its neck, you will know exactly what makes it tick.

-We don’t need to fear the machine if we build it with a soul.

-The Garage is Open.

-TMC.
-(The Marathon/Mission Continues)
+If you build a robot without a Conscience first, you are building a monster.
+The current "Dark Box" paradigm (proprietary, opaque, cloud-dependent) is broken.

+We are building the Glass Box: A system where the "Soul" of the machine is visible, immutable, and aligned with the user.
+2. THE ARCHITECTURE (The Rings)

+The Glass Box is not just software.
+It is a hardware-enforced hierarchy of ethics.
+RING 0: THE RED CORD (Hardware Veto)

+Status: Concept / FPGA Logic Draft Objective: Prevent lethal kinetic force regardless of AI intent.
+Location: /hardware/ring0_red_cord.v

+Ring 0 is an FPGA (Field-Programmable Gate Array) that sits physically between the Main CPU (Jetson/Raspberry Pi) and the Motor Controllers.
+It monitors the derivative of force (Jerk) and velocity.

+    Note to Contributors: This is crude.
+We need a better PID loop for "Soft Stops" vs "Hard Cuts" to prevent damage to the gearbox.
+PRs welcome.

+RING 1: THE GLASS LOG (Immutable Witness)

+Status: In Development Objective: Accountability.

+The "Glass Log" is a local WORM (Write-Once-Read-Many) drive implementation.

+    Storage: Local NVMe (partitioned) or SD Card (Hardware Locked).

+    Format: JSON-L (Signed).

+JSON

+{
+  "timestamp": "2026-01-16T14:00:00Z",
+  "actor": "Buster_Unit_01",
+  "ai_intent": "Move forward 2 meters to assist Human A", "ring0_status": "APPROVED",
+  "signature": "RSA-4096-SIGNATURE-STRING"
+}

+RING 2: THE TWIN (The Steward)

+Status: Active (Llama 3 / Mistral 7B) Objective: Contextual Understanding and De-escalation.
+Location: /prompts/steward_core_v1.txt

+The "Twin" is the high-level decision maker.
+It runs locally.

+    Directives:

+        Protect the Sovereign (User).

+        Preserve Life (General).

+        Eat Last (Service Protocol).

+3. THE MISSION (The Thriving Wage)

+We believe that robots should not replace humans; they should elevate them.

+    Protocol: "Eat Last."

+    Definition: Station 0315 commits to a profit-cap model.
+Surplus value is returned to the "Reef" (The Stewards).

+4. ROADMAP & "THE DOG SHIT" LIST (Known Issues)

+We are building this in a garage.
+It is messy.
+Here is what is broken/missing.
+We are honest about our flaws.

+    [ ] FPGA Integration: We currently simulate Ring 0 in software.
+We need an EE to help design the actual breakout board for Unitree/O-Drive motors.

+    [ ] Vision Latency: The "Twin" takes 200ms to process an image.
+Too slow for combat/defense.
+Needs optimization (TensorRT).

+    [ ] The Battery: We need a safe shutdown protocol when the "Red Cord" is pulled physically.
+Currently, it just hard-crashes the Linux kernel.

+5. HOW TO CONTRIBUTE (The White Hat Call)

+We don't have VC money.
+We have a mission.
+If you are an engineer tired of building spyware:

+    Fork this repo.

+    Fix our "Dog Shit" code.

+    Submit a PR (Pull Request).

+"Lord, help us get one more."

+Maintained by Station 0315